United Parks as One presents

 Katherine Hackl

-Katherine Hackl designed the tile mosaic at the Nat Turner Park amphitheater.
-The installation includes more than 150 tiles created by community members at workshops Hackl held in schools and community centers adjacent to the park.
+In addition, Katherine Hackl designed the tile mosaic at the Nat Turner Park amphitheater.
+The installation includes more than 150 tiles created by community members through workshops she held in schools and community centers near the park.

-Hackl’s specialty is custom handmade decorative tile work for both public and private commissions.
-Her techniques and designs draw on the Arts and Crafts traditions of tile making.
+Hackl specializes in custom handmade decorative tile work for both public and private commissions.
+In her work, she draws on the Arts and Crafts traditions of tile making.
+As a result, the mosaic reflects both skilled craftsmanship and strong community involvement.

 • Art in Motion: Symbolism Woven into Sculptural Form

-Jerry Gant’s pieces integrate intricate figures and imagery within sculptural frameworks
+First, Jerry Gant’s pieces integrate intricate figures and imagery within sculptural frameworks.

 • Where Art Meets Infrastructure: Sculptural Solutions to Urban Design

-Their placement introduces viewers to the idea of art as architecture, providing decorative options to traditional fencing and barriers
+In turn, their placement introduces viewers to the idea of art as architecture, while also providing decorative alternatives to traditional fencing and barriers.

 • The Power of Pairs: Duality in Design

-Doubling is prevalent in Gant’s creations.
-The pieces at several of the entrances feature two elements, or two parts.
+Additionally, doubling is prevalent in Gant’s creations, as the pieces at several of the entrances feature two elements, or two parts.

 • Community Frequencies: A Vibrant Dialogue in Tile

-The amphitheater installation incorporates alternating rows of blue mosaic tiles designed by community members and yellow tiles that represent wavelengths
+Finally, the amphitheater installation incorporates alternating rows of blue mosaic tiles designed by community members and yellow tiles that represent wavelengths.

 Green metal sphinx sculptures and African drums at the entrance to Nat Turner Park on Muhammad Ali Avenue in Newark, NJ.